Data Processing Addendum

 “Agreement” means the StackPath Master Service Agreement or other written or electronic agreement with StackPath, LLC which govern the provision of the Services to Customer, as such terms may be updated by StackPath from time to time.

 “CCPA” means the California Consumer Privacy Act of 2018, Cal.
 Civ.
 Code § 1798.100 et seq.

 “Control” means an ownership, voting or similar interest representing fifty percent (50%) or more of the total interests then outstanding of the entity in question.
 The term “Controlled” shall be construed accordingly.

-"Customer Data" means any Personal Data that originates from the EEA and/or that is otherwise subject to Data Protection Laws, which StackPath Processes on behalf of Customer as a Data Processor in the course of providing Services, as more particularly described in this DPA.
+“Customer Data” means any Personal Data that originates from the EEA, Switzerland, or a California resident and/or that is otherwise subject to Data Protection Laws, which StackPath Processes on behalf of Customer as a Data Processor in the course of providing Services, as more particularly described in this DPA.

 “Data Breach” means any breach of security that leads to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Customer Data Processed by StackPath or a Sub-processor.